 Frequently Asked Questions

-Do we need a four-wheel drive to go to Fraser Island?
+Do we need a four-wheel drive to go to K'Gari (Fraser Island)?

 Why are there only certain times we can drive along the beach?

 Driving on the beach is achievable depending on the movement of the tides, the time and height of the tides change by about 1/2 hour to 1 hour every day.